 You need to call first for reservations and to ensure an English-speaking guide.
 You can drive yourselves, or if you don’t want to brave the roads, there are some tour companies that can make the arrangement and provide transportation.

-This next place is not on the Puerto Rico Tourism Company "coffee tour" list, though they offer a tour …
+This next couple of places are not on the Puerto Rico Tourism Company "coffee tour" list, though they offer a tour …

-The next couple places supposedly offer tours or educational areas that are open to the public.
+The next couple places supposedly have their farms that are open to the public.
+They don’t have tours and are ore of a coffee shop and/or restaurant.
 I tried contacting them using the information provided by the Puerto Rico Tourism Company, but had no luck getting answers via phone/email.
 Maybe you will have better luck.